 Application process and review

-The first stage proposal is expected to include the following sections:
+Stage 1 proposals are expected to include the following sections:

 - Vision, aims and expected impacts